 By this time, I'd done many formating changes by re-arranging small bits of HTML on the main page.
 For the move to animanga.com I re-vamped the main page with this format.
 As weird as it sounds, a lot of people did major site layout changes quite often, even though that was a tremendous amount of effort considering many people also did websites by hand (so to speak).
 I had a guestbook (from Guestworld) and web counter.
 My site had it all!
 But no web ring.
 I had one of those on my Geocities site, and I already knew what a disaster those were.
 My site had already grown to be bigger than other anime pages.

 My newest page was for Neon Genesis Evangelion.
 I had just uploaded to Geocities when they started adding pop-up ads to every page.
 Some of the really old pages are (nearly) the same as they were on Geocities.

-By this time I my site had moved twice to land at scythe.net I corralled much of my site, organization wise, making it to navigate despite being bigger.
-I finally felt somewhat happy with my site.
-I wasn't sure where it was going in the future, but I knew it would keep growing.
+By this time I my site had moved again to belldandy.net, then again to scythe.net.
+I realized my site had become an orginizational disaster and attempted to make it easier to navigate.
+"Success" is in the eye of the beholder for that.
+I finally felt somewhat satisfied with my site.
+I wasn't sure where it would go in the future, but knew it would keep growing.

 |HTML pages:||aprx.
 450+|

 1999 was the death (as far as visits go - down 45%), and 2000 was rebirth (as far as old pages go) - nice Eva tie in huh?.
-Instead of just adding pages, I rotated outdated ones out as new ones were added in.
-I concentrated on the site theme: "a resource for uncommon anime".
+Instead of just adding pages, I rotated outdated ones out as new ones were added.
+I concentrated on the theme: "a resource for uncommon anime".